School of History, Classics and Archaeology Masters Scholarships

-The Edinburgh Scholarships and the Gray Scholarship will cover the tuition fees at the Home/EU rate for the chosen programme of study.
+The School Scholarship will consist of tuition fees at the Home/EU rate for the chosen programme of study, and an annual stipend of £7,000.
 Successful Overseas applicants will be liable for the difference between the Home/EU and Overseas fees rates.

-Applicants part-time and distance-learning Masters programmes are eligible to apply for these awards (any award made would be paid pro-rata).
+All of the above awards are open to any postgraduate Masters programme offered by the School.
+Applicants for part-time and distance-learning Masters programmes are eligible to apply for these awards (any award made would be paid pro-rata).

 Please note you will not be able to access the online application form unless you have applied for admission to the University of Edinburgh.